With full administrator permission, when you open Director, the Dashboard provides a centralized location to monitor the health and usage of a Site.

 The Trends view accesses historical trend information for sessions, connection failures, machine failures, logon performance, load evaluation, capacity management, machine usage, resource utilization, and network analysis for each Site.
 To locate this information, click the Trends menu.

-The zoom-in drill down feature lets you navigate through trend charts by zooming in on a time period (clicking a data point in the graph) and drilling down to see the details associated with the trend.
+The zoom-in drill down feature lets you navigate through trend charts by zooming in on a time period (clicking on a data point in the graph) and drilling down to see the details associated with the trend.
 This feature enables you to better understand the details of who or what has been affected by the trends being displayed.

 To change the default scope of each graph, apply a different filter to the data.